 What do you mean by "single-content branch" ?

 #8 Updated by email@example.com over 1 year ago

 There has been some confusion with this one and https://pulp.plan.io/issues/4060.
 4060 is a problem within a single task (sync) of duplicates existing in a stream at the same time.
 This problem is related, but distinct.
 As noted in the description, this problem exists when 2 or more tasks are happening at once.
 If a unit passes through QueryExisting as a non-dupe, and while it is waiting in the Queue for the save stage, and another task creates that unit, it this one becomes a dupe and will fail when it is bulk_saved.

 I think it is important to document these problems separately since they occur for different reasons.
 Some possible solutions might fix both at once.
 For instance, with docker sync we solve both problems by implementing our own save stage which does not use bulk writes.
 This allows us to catch and handle integrity errors as they happen.
 Adding this stage to pulpcore would solve both problems at the expense of database write performance.
 Since db performance could be a bottleneck, it is worth considering other options if we have any-- but those options would need to take into account both problems (dupes in stream, parallel tasks).

 #9 Updated by firstname.lastname@example.org over 1 year ago

 @bmbouter, What makes you think that this cannot happen?

 worker 1: query content ABC (QueryStage) not-found worker 2: query content ABC (QueryStage) not-found worker 1: create content ABC (CreateStage) Inserted worker 2: create content ABC (CreateStage) IntegrityError

-#10 Updated by daviddavis about 1 year ago
+#10 Updated by daviddavis over 1 year ago

 @jortel, I agree it could happen.
 We saw the same problem when we worked on base_paths.
 We thought running both the query and the create in a single transaction would solve it but it did not: